|Southern New Hampshire University

 - Substance Abuse

-SHNU offers a tiered membership-based program that lets students takes as many general education classes within a defined period of time, for flat rate fees.
+SHNU offers a tiered membership-based program that lets students take as many general education classes within a defined period of time, for flat rate fees.
 This can allow students to complete their programs in a vastly shorter timeframe.

 Arizona State University